 Malaria is a severe, potentially life-threatening disease caused by a parasite transmitted through the bites of infected Anopheles mosquitoes.
 It is a significant public health issue in tropical and subtropical regions worldwide, with symptoms ranging from fever and chills to more severe complications such as organ failure and cerebral malaria.
 Prompt medical attention is crucial for timely diagnosis and effective treatment.

-Last updated on : 03 Feb, 2025
+Last updated on : 05 May, 2026

-Read time : 15 mins
+Read time : 14 mins

 Malaria is a serious, sometimes fatal, disease that affects millions of people worldwide, particularly in tropical and subtropical regions.
-This mosquito-borne illness is caused by a parasite transmitted to humans through the bites of infected female Anopheles mosquitoes.
+This mosquito-borne illness is caused by a parasite transmitted to humans through bites from infected female Anopheles mosquitoes.
 Understanding the causes, symptoms, and stages of malaria is essential for early detection and proper management of the disease.

 Malaria is a serious and potentially life-threatening infectious disease caused by a single-celled parasite called Plasmodium.
-There are five species of Plasmodium that can infect humans: P. falciparum, P. vivax, P. ovale, P. malariae, and P. knowlesi.
+Five species of Plasmodium can infect humans: P. falciparum, P. vivax, P. ovale, P. malariae, and P. knowlesi.
 Among these, P. falciparum is the most dangerous and accounts for the majority of malaria-related deaths.
-The parasite is transmitted to humans through the bites of infected female Anopheles mosquitoes, which serve as vectors for the disease.
-Once inside the human body, the parasite undergoes a complex lifecycle, invading and multiplying within red blood cells, leading to the manifestation of various symptoms.

-Category | Details |
+| Category | Details |

-Also Referred as | Falciparum malaria, Vivax malaria, Malignant malaria, Cerebral malaria |
+| Also Referred to as | Falciparum malaria, Vivax malaria, Malignant malaria, Cerebral malaria |

-Commonly Occurs In | Tropical areas, particularly Africa, South Asia, Southeast Asia, Eastern Mediterranean, and Central and South America |
+| Commonly Occurs In | Tropical areas, particularly Africa, South Asia, Southeast Asia, the Eastern Mediterranean, and Central and South America |

-Affected Organ | Liver, brain, kidneys, and other organs in severe cases |
+| Affected Organ | Liver, brain, kidneys, and other organs in severe cases |

-Type | Caused by five species of Plasmodium parasites: P. falciparum, P. vivax, P. ovale, P. malariae, and P. knowlesi |
+| Type | Caused by five species of Plasmodium parasites: P. falciparum, P. vivax, P. ovale, P. malariae, and P. knowlesi |

-Common Signs | Fever, headache, chills, severe anaemia, respiratory distress, cerebral malaria |
+| Common Signs | Fever, headache, chills, severe anaemia, respiratory distress, cerebral malaria |

-Consulting Specialist | Infectious Disease Specialist or General Physician |
+| Consulting Specialist | Infectious Disease Specialist or General Physician |

-Treatement Procedures | Artemisinin-based combination therapy (ACT) |
+| Treatment Procedures | Artemisinin-based Combination Therapy (ACT) |

-Managed By | Chloroquine, Quinine, Primaquine, Mefloquine, Lumefantrine |
+| Managed By | Chloroquine, Quinine, Primaquine, Mefloquine, Lumefantrine |

-Mimiciking Condition | Influenza, typhoid fever, other acute febrile illnesses |
+| Mimicking Condition | Influenza, typhoid fever, other acute febrile illnesses |

 The early signs of malaria include the following: